superwall/Superscript-iOS/README.md

 # Superscript-iOS

-This is the iOS package for Superwall's Common Expression Language evaluator built with Rust ([view GitHub repo here](https://github.com/superwall/cel-evaluator-rs)).
+This is the iOS package for Superwall's Common Expression Language evaluator built with Rust.
+You can ([view the source GitHub repo here](https://github.com/superwall/superscript)).

-It is auto-compiled from a GitHub action whenever the Rust repo's master branch has

-This is still work in progress but will be included in [SuperwallKit](https://github.com/superwall/Superwall-iOS).
+This is included in [SuperwallKit](https://github.com/superwall/Superwall-iOS).